Whether you are new to blogging and content marketing or a seasoned pro… chances are you’ve wondered what is cornerstone content all about anyways?

 The goal might be to get them fit and help improve their lives, but to also position your advanced course for money.

 Similar to the micro training above, webinars are consistently one of the best methods to connect with your audience.
-The main differences between a webinar and a video series training is going to come down to how they function and which is best for your material.
+The main differences between a webinar and a video series training are going to come down to how they function and what is best for your material.

 Final thoughts on the type: select the form of your cornerstone piece based on what works for your message, but make sure you focus on driving real value and don’t turn this into a sales pitch!

 So, now that we have a few basics of what cornerstone content is, let’s dive into how to use it to grow your brand’s reach, audience, and hopefully sales!